-"Managing Intake" on page 136

-- "Updating Data" on page 136 - "Assigning Cases" on page 136 - "Assigning Assessment Activities" on page 137 - "Determining Benefits Eligibility" on page 137 - "Appealing Cases" on page 137 - "Reviewing Cases for Quality Assurance" on page 137
+- Managing Intake

+- Updating Data

+- Assigning Cases

+- Assigning Assessment Activities

+- Determining Benefits Eligibility

+- Appealing Cases

+- Reviewing Cases for Quality Assurance

 Managing Intake

 An intake agent at a social service agency meets with a citizen who needs agency benefits.
 He works with the citizen to complete an electronic application for benefits on a self-service Web site.
 On the self-service Web site, the intake agent submits the completed application to the agency.
 Additionally, citizens can access the same self-service Web site to complete applications for benefits themselves.